vitroid/GenIce/temp_README.md

 %%usage%%

+Use `./genice.x` instead of `genice` if you want to use GenIce without installation.

 ## Examples

 * To make a 3x3x3 units of a hydrogen-disordered ice IV (4) of TIP4P water in GROMACS